iamalexbrady/iamalexbrady.github.io/docs/_articles/humility.md

 ---

 <sup>0</sup> - We have *names* for what's going on in front of us, but simply because we've named these things, does not mean we know what they are.
-Moreover, I am asking that you observice the phenomenon of life itself -- the continuous stream of experience that comprises **being.** That we a) have named it, and b) can *do* it are obvious, but this mechanics/power/force/energy foundational to a state of life is largely taken for granted as unnecessary to consider.
+Moreover, I am asking that you to observe the phenomenon of life itself -- the continuous stream of experience that comprises **being.** That we a) have named it, and b) can *do* it are obvious, but this mechanics/power/force/energy foundational to a state of life is largely taken for granted as unnecessary to consider.
 Here, we consider it.

 <sup>1</sup> - **PETs:** Persons, events, things, concepts